 Every week, I receive a Google Alert on all things adoption-related.
-In the past couple weeks, I’ve seen multiple headlines describe how the rate of international adoption in the United States has decreased.
+In the past couple of weeks, I’ve seen multiple headlines describe how the rate of international adoption in the United States has decreased.
 In 2017, previous inter-country adoption numbers dropped by 12%, resulting in a total of 4,714 international adoptions.
 I looked closer at the articles and learned that international adoption has been decreasing somewhat consistently in the U.S. for more than 13 years now.
 So, why children internationally adopted not as popular?

 I became upset and conducted some cursory research on the factors that might be driving the downward trend.
 After all, this is an important issue.
 The United States is home to about half of all placed children worldwide each year.
 I also analyzed data from the Department of State, namely the Department’s Annual Report on Intercountry Adoptions; a report has been compiled annually since the year 2000, with an overview of adoption data from the 2017 fiscal year.
 According to the report, there have been sharp decreases in adoptions from countries like China and Congo, where many American children have been adopted from in the past.
 The decrease has offset the notable increases from other countries, such as India, Colombia, and Nigeria.

 Along the way, I identified a few themes that I believe could be driving down the number of American households taking in infants and children internationally.
-First, there are factors impacting international adoption here in the United States.
+First, factors are impacting international adoption here in the United States.
 There has been some transition in political leadership that certainly has an impact on the policies and costs that influence families’ decision of whether or not to adopt from abroad.
-Second, there are factors impacting international adoption abroad, taking place in provider countries.
-The international political landscape has been in flux, with several top-provider countries recently banning adoption of their children by outsiders.
+Second, factors are impacting international adoption abroad, taking place in provider countries.
+The international political landscape has been in flux, with several top-provider countries recently banning the adoption of their children by outsiders.

 What is going on in other countries?
 For one, the United States has been unable to adopt from Russia for a few years now because of political discord.
 Concerns about child trafficking and baby-selling have led to the United States barring adoptions from several places, including Nepal, Guatemala, and Cambodia.
 The U.S. has made similar claims about Romania.
 Additionally, domestic adoptions in other countries may be on the rise as economic development in the global south continues.